codophilic/LearnDocker/Docker.md

 - So we cannot run a windows based container on a Docker host with Linux kernel.
 For that we will required Docker hosted on windows kernel.

 - In windows we have a subsystem of linux where we can execute linux operations (WSL).
 So a linux container can be run on windows hosted docker.

-## What are containers?

-- A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

-- A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
-(1)

-## What is Docker?

-- Docker provides the ability to package and run an application in a loosely isolated environment called a container.
-The isolation and security allows you to run many containers simultaneously on a given host.

-- Containers are lightweight and contain everything needed to run the application, so you do not need to rely on what is currently installed on the host.
-You can easily share containers while you work, and be sure that everyone you share with gets the same container that works in the same way.

-- Docker is an open platform for developing, shipping, and running applications.
-Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
-With Docker, you can manage your infrastructure in the same ways you manage your applications.

-- By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

 ## Comparing Virtual machines and Containers.